hessu/aprsc/doc/README.md

 seconds.
 There is a dedicated thread for this cache, so that the worker threads do not need to compete for access to the shared resource.
-The thread gets packets from the worker threads, does dupe checking, and puts the unique and duplicate packets in two global ordered buffers.
+The thread gets packets from the worker threads, does dupe checking, and puts the unique and duplicate packets in two global ordered buffer queues.
 The workers then walk through those buffers and do filtering to decide which packets should be sent to which clients.

 An Uplink threads initiates connections to upstream servers and reconnects them as needed.
-After a successful connection the socket will be passed on to a Worker thread which will proceed to exchange traffic with the remote server.
+After a successful connection the socket will be passed on to a Worker thread which will proceed to exchange traffic with the remote server for the duration of the connection.

 An Accept thread listens on the TCP ports for new incoming connections, does access list checks, and distributes allowed connections evenly across worker